 The majority of individuals prescribed antidepressants do not abuse them.
 However, select classes of antidepressants carry a high risk of abuse potential, making those with a history of substance abuse vulnerable.
 When you start to sift through the available research, you see how complex this topic is — especially since there are so many different antidepressants taken under various circumstances.

 This guide focuses on the link between antidepressants and addiction, covering everything from symptoms to the next steps when needing professional help.
-Please check out the mental health services by Zinnia Healing to discover more about your path to a better future.
+Please check out the mental health services by Zinnia Health to discover more about your path to a better future.

 Are Antidepressants Addictive?